 The study leaves leaders with key questions to ask after digesting the scenarios:

 - Which of your previous expectations need to be rethought?

 - What might consumers value differently in these worlds?

 - What are the biggest threats to your current business in these worlds?

 - What new providers, models, business models, and ecosystems might emerge, and who will be well-positioned?

 - What capabilities, relationships, and assets are most important in these worlds?

 Ultimately, those who can play out the implications of each of these scenarios for their business will put themselves in the mindset of adapting and thriving versus merely recovering or surviving — a positive outcome regardless of which scenario the future most closely resembles.

-If you’re looking for more resources, check out Salesforce Care: tools and support to help companies of any size navigate this time.
+Find tools and support to help companies of any size establish workplace resilience.